-- Home Maintenance & Improvement Program (HMIP) Deferred Loan Program

-- Emergency Home Repair Program Loan Program

-- Alameda County Minor Home Repair Grant Program

-- Lead Hazard Control and Paint Program

-- Access Improvement Program

-- Oakland CalHome ADU/JADU Loan Program

-- Bay Area Regional Energy Network's HomePlus Program and Home Energy Advisor

-- TECH Clean California

-- California Energy Smart Homes

-- Low Income Weatherization Program

-The City will engage local partners and fair housing experts to help promote awareness of, and broad participation in, these programs.
+The City will continue to provide housing rehabilitation assistance to very low- and low-income homeowners and homeowners with special housing needs to address code violations, repair to major building systems in danger of failure, abatement of lead-based paint hazards, minor home repairs for seniors, and emergency repairs: - Home Maintenance & Improvement Program (HMIP) Deferred Loan Program - Emergency Home Repair Program Loan Program - Weatherization and Energy Retrofit Loan Program - Alameda County Minor Home Repair Grant Program - Lead Hazard Control and Paint Program - Neighborhood Housing Rehabilitation Program - Access Improvement Program The City will engage local partners and fair housing experts to help promote awareness of, and broad participation in these programs.
 The City will continue to implement, annually review, and revise, as needed, program guidelines for housing rehabilitation assistance.
-The City will target resources, as available, to expand opportunities throughout the community, including in lower-income and lower resource areas that will include Environmental Justice Communities that will be identified through the EJ screening process.
-The City will also strive to build community capacity and technical know-how by connecting homeowners with local labor to carry out home rehabilitation projects.
+The City will target resources, as possible, to expand opportunities throughout the community, including in lower-income and lower resource areas, and will strive to build community capacity and technical know-how by connecting homeowners with local labor to carry out home rehabilitation projects.
 This assistance will be particularly targeted to neighborhoods experiencing or at severe risk of displacement and gentrification.
-The City will also commit to explore additional funding sources for rehabilitation work beyond limited CDBG funds, which provides funding for many of Oakland HCD's homeowner rehabilitation programs.

-Responsible Party: Oakland Department of Housing and Community Development, Residential Lending Division

-Potential Funding Source: Community Development Block Grants and potentially other funding sources as available
+The City will also commit to explore additional funding sources for rehabilitation work beyond limited CDBG funds, which provides funding for many of Oakland HCD's programs.
+Responsible Party: Oakland Department of Housing and Community Development, Residential Lending Division Potential Funding Source: Community Development Block Grants and potentially other funding sources as available Timeline: Ongoing throughout the 2023-2031 period and beyond Objective: As funding is available, the City of Oakland will continue to fund and operate home rehabilitation programs.
+At current funding trends, this will allow for approximately 80 rehabilitation projects each year.
+Action 2.1.2: Promote healthy homes and lead-safe housing.